riyachandarana/Empirical-Project-2026/README.md

-# How AI Exposure Relates to Wages, Employment, and Labour Demand in the US Labour Market
+# AI Exposure and the US Labour Market

 ## Research Question
 How is AI exposure associated with wages, employment, and labour demand across occupations in the US labour market?